 This is a feature of RSVPMaker, the event scheduling and registration plugin included with WordPress for Toastmasters.
-RSVPMaker in turn integrates with the Stripe online payment service.
-To use this feature, you you will need to to create a Stripe account and verify the bank account funds should be deposited into.
+RSVPMaker in turn integrates with the Stripe (an online payment service used by major brands like Lyft and Wayfair) as well as PayPal.
+To use this feature, you you will need to to create an account on one or both services and verify the bank account funds should be deposited into.

 If you use the online membership application, the prorated dues amount is calculated (based on the dues schedule you have set up), and the payment button is shown on the confirmation screen.

-You can also include a stand-alone payment button on a page of your site, as in this dues renewal example from Online Presenters.
+You can also include a stand-alone payment button on any page of your site to collect money for other reasons, such as a fundraiser.

 You can invite new members to enroll by filling out a web-based application form, as opposed to a PDF or paper form, with an online payment option displayed as part of that workflow.
 Completed application forms are saved as private documents on your website and sent to the VP of Membership for approval.